 Sexual assault can happen to anyone.
-It happens when someone ignores the wishes or takes advantage of someone else.
+It happens when someone ignores the wishes of, or takes advantage of, another person.
 Nobody ever deserves to be sexually assaulted.

-Sexual assault can happen to a man however big or strong he is, old or young, no matter how able he is to defend himself or trained he is in fighting, no matter whether he identifies as straight, gay, bi or fluid sexuality.
-Recent Australian research suggests that more men are sexually assaulted after they are fifteen than before (Personal Safety Survey 2005).
+Sexual assault can happen to a man, however big or strong, old or young he is.
+No matter how able he is to defend himself, or how trained he is in fighting.
+No matter whether he identifies as straight, gay, bi, or fluid sexuality.

 What to do

-If you have recently been sexually assaulted or if you are unsure whether you have been sexually assaulted due to blacking out or being disoriented through drink or drugs, it is important that you:
+If you have recently been sexually assaulted, or if you are unsure whether you have been sexually assaulted (for example, due to blacking out or being disoriented through alcohol or other drugs), it is important that you:

 - A medical examination will determine whether you have been injured.
-Often after a sexual assault you may be in a state of shock and not conscious of any injuries.
+After a sexual assault you may be in a state of shock, and so might not be conscious of some injuries.

-- resist the urge to wash, shower or bath
+- Resist the urge to wash, shower or bathe.

 My head was in such a spin that I thought it would explode.
 I couldn’t stop thinking.
 I kept running it over in my mind.
 It was such a relief to be able to talk to someone who listened and was able to give me some tips on what to expect and ways of managing the fall out.

 Sexual assault is a serious criminal offence.
 If you decide to go ahead and make a statement to police, it is possible that they will lay charges against the person who sexually assaulted you.
 However it may be hard for police to investigate crimes if you are unsure what happened or who the person was that assaulted you.